martinknafve/Bitifier.Configuration/README.md

     - a1954896-4cf5-49bb-b600-ad2fe22701d8
     - 7a4dc432-3045-4ee3-b49e-1b7cd4c655a1
   ```
 6. Create an instance of ConfigReader and subscribe to the Changed-event.
 The constructor takes a settings object, and a list of uri's the configuration should be fetched from.
 These uri's can either be full paths to local disk or a network share, or a HTTP Uri.
+The settings object lets you define how often settings should be refreshed, and how often retries should be made if there's a problem accessing the data source.

    ```cs
    var settings = new ConfigReaderSettings()